-Membership of the safety committee is regarded as part of an individual's normal work.
+Membership of the Health and Safety Committee is regarded as part of an individual's normal work.

-Health and Safety Committees shall include the following functions:
+The Health and Safety Committee shall include the following functions:

-- Promoting co-operation between management and employees on matters of health, safety and welfare at work. - Studying accident and absence statistics (including absence levels due to stress) in order that unsafe conditions, acts and practices can be identified, and consideration given to the formulation of policies and guidance to eliminate the hazard and/or reduce the risk. - Assisting in the development of safety guidance and safe systems of work. - Monitoring the effective implementation of the Trust wide health and safety policies and procedures. - Monitoring the effectiveness of the safety content of employee training. - Developing policies and arrangements that will safeguard the health and safety of persons other than employees such as pupils, students, visitors and contractors. - Participating in periodical joint inspections - Monitoring action taken following trade union and management site inspections.
+- Promoting co-operation between management and employees on matters of health, safety and welfare at work. - Studying accident and absence statistics (including absence levels due to stress) in order that unsafe conditions, acts and practices can be identified, and consideration given to the formulation of policies and guidance to eliminate the hazard and/or reduce the risk. - Assisting in the development of safety guidance and safe systems of work.

+- Monitoring the effective implementation of the Trust wide health and safety policies and procedures. - Monitoring the effectiveness of the safety content of employee training. - Developing policies and arrangements that will safeguard the health and safety of persons other than employees such as pupils, students, visitors and contractors. - Monitoring action taken following trade union and management site inspections.